sharon169961/btc-lob-deep-learning/README.md

 ## Key Findings

-**LSTM** achieved the highest and most consistent hit rate (0.607 ± 0.057), beating random on every fold. **TCN** showed high variance (0.468 ± 0.140) — Fold 1 near-random but Fold 5 reaching 0.594, suggesting it requires more training data to learn stable filters. **Transformer** showed consistent improvement fold-over-fold (0.452 → 0.678) as training data grew, indicating it is the most data-hungry architecture.

-Signal decay analysis shows all models have predictive power at the 50-tick (25 second) horizon with price reversal at very short horizons — consistent with market maker quote stuffing and adverse selection effects in BTC/USDT.
+LSTM achieved the most consistent performance (0.588 ± 0.052 hit rate, Sharpe 0.82), beating the random baseline on 4 of 5 folds.
+Low variance across folds suggests the signal generalises across market regimes within this session.

+Transformer showed the highest peak performance (Fold 5: 0.687) but high variance (±0.118), consistent with being data-hungry — performance improved monotonically as training set size grew fold over fold.

+TCN underperformed on early folds (0.357 in Fold 1) but recovered to 0.651 by Fold 5, suggesting convolutional filters require substantially more data to learn than recurrent or attention-based approaches on this dataset.

 ## Limitations